 - 1. For each point, place it in the cluster whose current centroid it is nearest - 2.
 After all points are assigned, update the locations of centroids of the k clusters - 3.
 Reassign all points to their closest centroid - Sometimes moves points between clusters - 4.
-Repeat 2 and 3 until convergence values = data[['slength']]
+Repeat 2 and 3 until convergence x ... data point

-Convergence: Points do not move between clusters and centroids stabilize from sklearn.cluster import KMeans kmeans = KMeans(n_clusters=3, init='random')
+Convergence: Points do not move between clusters and centroids stabilize